-Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics
+(HIF) Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics

 The LACDA received approximately \$4.15 million in HOME program income during FY 2022-2023.
 Loan repayments generated the majority of program income received.
 At the end of FY 2022-2023, approximately \$10.99 million remained in unspent program income.
 The total amount of program income expended during the reporting period is \$2.62 million.
 Program income was utilized to fund loans to assist first-time homeowners, the costs of housing development and preservation, and for program administration.
-Program income was applied to partial loan payments for rental activities in the amount of \$1,250,320.36, as well as 15 loans for the first-time homeobuyer program in the amount of \$1,374,494.83.
-Household characteristics for the 15 first-time homeowners are included in Attachment 3.
+Program income was applied for partial loan payments for rental activities in the amount of \$1,250,320.36, and 15 loans for the first-time homeowners are included in Attachment 5.

-Describe other actions taken to foster and maintain affordable housing.
+(HIF) Describe other actions taken to foster and maintain affordable housing.
 24 CFR 91.220(k)